Ecwid/ecwid-api-docs/includes/_orders.md

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-404 | The order with given ID is not found
+404 | The order with given number is not found
 500 | The delete request failed because of an error on the server

 #### Error response body (optional)